The Black Lagoon in Sierra del Urbión Natural Park

 Soria

-This is one of the most beautiful places in the province of Soria (Castile-León region).
-The lagoon is at an altitude of 2,000 metres, surrounded by granite walls and pine forests.
+This is one of the most beautiful places in the entire province of Soria (in Castile and León).
+The lagoon is located at an altitude of approximately 1,800 meters and is surrounded by granite walls and pine forests.

 42150 Vinuesa, Soria (Castilla y Leon)